 Data structure plays a vital role while programming your code irrespective of any language you choose to work with.
-While every programming language has its own set of data structures, C++ deals with quite a lot of them including strings and characters.
-While working with C++, there are some instances where you wish to convert character to string data structure and make your code efficient and effective.
-In this article, let us dive deep to look at some of the common methods by which you can easily convert char to string externally along with its corresponding examples and output.
-But before getting started, let's take a short recap of string and char in C++.
+There are some instances where you wish to convert characters to string data structure and make your code efficient.
+In this article, let us look at various methods to easily convert char to string in C++, along with its corresponding examples and output.

-What is Char?
+What is Char in C++?

 #include using namespace std; int main() { // declare a char char ch; //input char value cin>> ch; //display ch value cout<<ch; }